boldsoftware/sketch/README.md

 you get work done.
 To keep your environment pristine, sketch starts a docker container and outputs its work onto a branch in your host git repository.

-Sketch helps with most programming environments, but Sketch has extra goodies for Go.
+Sketch supports multiple LLM providers and models, including Claude 4, GPT-4.1, Google Gemini 2.5, and specialized coding models like Qwen3-Coder.
+It works with most programming environments, but has extra goodies for Go.

 <img src="https://storage.googleapis.com/sketch-assets/screenshot.jpg" alt="Sketch Screenshot" width="800"/>